sjnakib/portfolio-v3/specification.md

   - Optional lightbox for enlarged viewing

 #### Call to Action
-- Live site link (if applicable)
+- Live site link as icon-only button with tooltip (disabled when not applicable)
-- GitHub repository link (if applicable)
+- GitHub repository link as icon-only button with tooltip (disabled when not applicable)
-- Contact CTA for similar projects
+- Contact CTA for similar projects as primary button
+- Tooltips provide context for icon-only buttons and show alternative text when links are unavailable

 #### Related Projects
 - 2-3 related project cards at bottom of page